AlanReibel/captain-jamaica/README.md

 Is actually on development and I want to share it to get some feedback.

-#### Sounds
+### Sounds

 - I generated all sound fx (but typewriter) with an electribe er-1 Korg modulator.
-- Music production and sounds editing with Ableton Live
+- Music production and sounds editing with Ableton Live.
+- Typewriter sounds from pixabay.com

+### Credits

+- The main character sprites and animations were designed by Oral Ferguson.
+- Original history written by Oral Ferguson.
+- Other Graphics (Backgrounds, Tiles & Enemies) from craftpix.net

+### AI generated and customized pictures
+- Intro images
+- Buildings and cars

 Developed with Phaser 3 & Vite template